The Black Gang

 A one-time five-member version of the band with both Cline and Baiza playing guitar along with Watt, Hodges and Reed, played a one-off gig in Long Beach in 1998 that was recorded and later released as bonus download-only tracks on the 20th Anniversary vinyl release of ...Engine Room and as a separate digital-only album, Contemplating the Engine Room: Live at Jillian's, Long Beach '98 - Five-Man Opera.

 Hodges left the band for other commitments and was replaced by Bob Lee in 1998, starting with a spring European tour.
 Baiza then departed The Black Gang after some work-related conflicts with Watt; Cline was by then able to rejoin the band for one last tour leg behind the album.
-To mark the occasion, Cline composed a new song, "This is a Prayer", which was debuted during his tour stint, and later immortalized on a 7" EP released on the Kill Rock Stars label.
+To mark the occasion, Cline composed a new song, "This is a Prayer", which was debuted during his tour stint, and later immortalized on a 7-inch EP released on the Kill Rock Stars label.

 After retiring the piece, Watt continued to play some gigs with the Cline/Lee Black Gang lineup.
 An intention by Watt to record a new album with this lineup was derailed by a near-fatal illness Watt suffered in January 2000, which would inspire his next solo album, The Secondman's Middle Stand.

 Watt and Cline frequently play together as members of the improvisational jazz/punk ensemble Banyan, in between Cline's commitments with Wilco and as a solo artist, and Watt's own schedule with Iggy Pop & The Stooges and as a solo act.

 Watt reformed the Nels Cline/Bob Lee version of The Black Gang for a new album, recorded in 2009 in a marathon three-day recording session.
 The album has yet to be released but was originally set for a 2015 release on Watt's own clenchedwrench label.

 Watt and Hodges reunited when the latter was tapped to play drums with mssv, replacing Jim Keltner who had recorded with Watt and Mike Baggetta on the album Wall of Flowers but was averse to touring.